ANG13T/skytrack/README.md

 - enter identifier of aircraft or registration or tail number

 ## Support
-If you enjoyed DroneXtract, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) in order to fund my future projects.
+If you enjoyed skytrack, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) or donating on [buymeacoffee](https://www.buymeacoffee.com/angelinatsuboi) in order to fund my future projects.

 To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).

-TODO:
-- write README
+TODO
 - testing
-- make cool banner and icon
 - share on Linkedin, Reddit, GitHub, Twitter, and Discord